HOW TO JOIN A WEBINAR

 How to book

 You'll usually receive an automated reminder 3 days from us before an online event.
-For webinars, you may also receive further reminders 1 day and 1 hour before a webinar starts.
+For webinars, you may also receive further reminders 1 day before a webinar starts.
 These reminders also contain your joining links.

 Click on your joining link before the scheduled starting time to enter the 'waiting room' for the event.